Neck Pain Clinic

-The physicians at Valley Pain Centers have extensive experience in assessing and treating neck pain in both men and women.
+The physicians at Valley Neurology and Pain have extensive experience in assessing and treating neck pain in both men and women.
 Treatments can be performed using minimally-invasive approaches without the need for more aggressive surgery.

 The neck plays a difficult role within the body: the muscles and bones of the neck need to support the weight of the head, but the neck also must be flexible and able to move in multiple directions.
 It also acts as a conduit for nerves that travel from the brain to the rest of the body.
 Injuries or strain to any of the components of the neck, including the bones, joints, muscles, connective tissues, and nerves, can cause both local and radiating pain as well as other symptoms like tingling, numbness, burning sensations, and muscle fatigue and weakness.